French franc: History

-The French Franc traces its origins to the Carolingian monetary system of the 8th century AD, and more specifically to the Livre Tournois, an offshoot of the same system which emerged in the 13th century.
-Here is a table of changes to the value of the Livre Parisis and the Livre Tournois in terms of silver or gold until the French Franc was introduced in 1795.
+The French franc traces its origins to the Carolingian monetary system of the 8th century AD, and more specifically to the livre tournois, an offshoot of the same system which emerged in the 13th century.
+Here is a table of changes to the value of the livre parisis and the livre tournois in terms of silver or gold until the French franc was introduced in 1795.

 Carolingian, 781

-Emperor Charlemagne's monetary system was introduced in 781 AD to the Frankish Carolingian Empire and spread over the centuries to much of Western Europe, with a Livre (pound) of silver divided into 20 Sols or Sous (shillings) and the Sol divided into 12 Deniers (penny).
+Emperor Charlemagne's monetary system was introduced in 781 AD to the Frankish Carolingian Empire and spread over the centuries to much of Western Europe, with a Livre (pound) of silver divided into 20 sols or sous (shillings) and the sol divided into 12 deniers (pennies).
 Only the denier existed as a coin for the next 500 years, with the sou and livre functioning as accounting multiples of the denier.
 The first livre and denier weighed 407.92 g and 1.7 g, respectively, of the finest silver available.

 Capetian, c.
 1000

 Livres and deniers issued c.
 1000 under the Capetian dynasty contained 305.94 g and 1.27475 g fine silver, respectively.
-The French Mark of 8 ounces was a unit of weight equal to 244.752 grams, and equal in weight to 192 deniers or 16 sols of this period.
+The French mark of 8 ounces was a unit of weight equal to 244.752 grams, and equal in weight to 192 deniers or 16 sols of this period.

 In subsequent centuries the French kings would struggle to implement fixed standards for the livre over a decentralized realm of Frankish feudal rulers, many of whom claimed the right to issue currency within their own domains, and often resorting to currency debasements in moments of stringency.
-While monetary values as proclaimed by French kings would eventually be identified as the Livre Parisis, other regions almost always got by with currencies of lower standard.
-One such currency, the Livre Tournois, would eventually become the preferred accounting system under a more centralized French kingdom.
+While monetary values as proclaimed by French kings would eventually be identified as the livre parisis, other regions almost always got by with currencies of lower standard.
+One such currency, the livre tournois, would eventually become the preferred accounting system under a more centralized French kingdom.